0nix/ggj21/twine/evidence_questioning.md

 You did not even have time to draw an additional breath of stale air before Lieutenant Sessler slid his chair backwards, stood up and started to pack his belongings, motioning to leave.
 Sergeant Bayer looks at him dumbfounded, his arms crossed, as if the Lieutenant had thrown up on the table at a wedding.
 You didn't even know yourself if you were to stand up, or sit, since both officers gave you completely different queues about what to do next.

 "May I ask why are you getting up Lieutenant?"
-Sergeant Bayer asks with an inquisitional tone of voice with a sting of authority, a mother catching her child in-fraganti scribbling on the walls. /n/n Lieutenant Sessler looks at you, then at Sergeant Bayer, then at you, then at the Sergeant again.
+Sergeant Bayer asks with an inquisitional tone of voice with a sting of authority, a mother catching her child in-flagranti scribbling on the walls. /n/n Lieutenant Sessler looks at you, then at Sergeant Bayer, then at you, then at the Sergeant again.
 You can't tell if this is some kind of act or if he's genuinely confused.
 "You-you-you're not leaving Bayer?" he asks. /n/n "No I'm not, Lieutenant."
 Sergeant Bayer responds dryly, leaning on the last word and making sure he enunciated every syllable.
 "And neither are you, we have not discussed this piece of evidence in any capacity."

-"I'm sorry, but pray tell what is there to discuss?"
+"I'm sorry, what is there to discuss?"
 Sessler spat at Bayer as he sat again.
 "It should be an open and shut case, we have something that is in flagrant violation of state law."

 "Well, I don't know about that."
 Bayer opines. "'Making like thieves' she says?
 I would pause and take care to know what that means."